-Micro CHP (combined heat and power) technology, also commonly known as micro-cogeneration systems, is helping to improve energy efficiency worldwide.
+Micro CHP (combined heat and power) technology, also commonly known as industrial micro-cogeneration systems, is helping to improve energy efficiency worldwide.
 These micro CHP units are often used in residential and light commercial applications.

 Indeed, dual heating and power systems are gaining in popularity.
 People in countries around the globe, including Canada and China, are using micro-cogeneration to move towards decentralized energy systems.
 And for good reason.

 Manufacturers in the micro combined heat and power market are producing highly efficient cogen technology, including biomass micro CHP systems.

 A standard micro-cogeneration unit can have a mid-range electrical power output of 5 kW – 25 kW.
 This is a sufficient way to provide high-efficiency electricity to buildings for a variety of uses.
 When the unit size and fuel cell are appropriately matched for an application, a CHP system offers several benefits: